johnrgilbert/CS111-2023-winter/Python/README.md

 We will use a handful of demo routines in Python that live in a module called **cs111**.
 You'll need to be able to import them too.

-Back in the 2000's, this course used [MATLAB](https://www.mathworks.com/products/matlab.html), which is a proprietary interactive numerical software package that’s widely used in engineering. ([UCSB has a campuswide MATLAB license](https://www.software.ucsb.edu/info/matlab).)
+Back in the 2000's and 2010's, this course used [MATLAB](https://www.mathworks.com/products/matlab.html), which is a proprietary interactive numerical software package that’s widely used in engineering. ([UCSB has a campuswide MATLAB license](https://www.software.ucsb.edu/info/matlab).)
 Numpy is designed to look a lot like Matlab.
 They both use arrays and matrices